duydattqta13/FinalProject-K1/README.md

-# Predicting Heart Disease - Data Analytics and Math for Beginner Course by PhamDinhKhanh CEO
+# Predicting Heart Disease - Data Analytics and Math for Beginner Course